fyw321/Enigma_Maschine/README.md

 I made this during my unemployment and boredness, and this is my very first actually-does-something Python project.
 There're lot's of WET code, and I can't managed to figure out how to use Class properly yet, 'cause I'm a totally noob.

 But WTH, this thing works like a charm (to me).

+#The copy-to-clipboard part needs a pyperclip (https://github.com/asweigart/pyperclip) to work properly.